 On April 25th 2015 a huge earthquake struck Nepal, devastating the country.
 Schools and buildings were destroyed across the country, which are slowly being replaced.
 In a town called Dhulikhel, twenty miles east of Kathmandu, the hostel for the blind attached to Sanjiwani School, home for up to 26 blind children who have to board far from their families, lost one of its two buildings.
-What remains is not safe and all of the children are squeezed into one building.
-These children cannot go home to see their families as this government school is the only one for several days’ travel that will educate them.
+What remained was not safe and all of the children were squeezed into one building.
+The children could not go home to see their families as this government school is the only one for several days’ travel that will educate them.

-Even before the earthquake, the hostel was in a poor condition but now the site itself is dangerous, with three metre drops surrounding the building where the foundations of the old building were destroyed.
-Temporary safety balcony fences are loose within the hostel and access around the school is very hazardous for those with visual impairments.
-In the hostel building itself, there are no study desks, dilapidated kitchen facilities and little in the way of entertainment for the children who live permanently on site for ten months a year.
-Despite this, the children are incredibly friendly, optimistic and the most welcoming people you could meet.
+Even before the earthquake, the hostel was in a poor condition but after, the site was even more dangerous, with three metre drops surrounding the building where the foundations of the old building were destroyed.
+Temporary safety balcony fences were loose and access around the hostel and school was very hazardous for those with visual impairments.
+In the hostel building itself, there were no study desks, dilapidated kitchen facilities and little in the way of entertainment for the children who live permanently on site for ten months a year.
+Despite this, the children were incredibly friendly, optimistic and the most welcoming people you could meet.

-Our project’s sole aim is to make life better for these children and, working with them and the local community, the Juniper Trust has agreed to help fund a complete renovation of the hostel before the monsoon rains come again next spring.
-Building is starting imminently thanks to a donation of £5000 from the Trust but we now need to fundraise as we go to raise the remaining £10,000 and we desperately need your help.
-Money goes further in Nepal than in the UK, and every penny donated will make a difference.
+The project’s sole aim was/is to make life better for these children and, working with them and the local community, the Juniper Trust agreed to help fund a complete renovation of the hostel.
+Building started almost imedialety in December 2016, once local formalities had been completed and thanks to a donation of £5000 from JT.

 Donating through JustGiving is simple, fast and totally secure.
 Your details are safe with JustGiving - they’ll never sell them on or send unwanted emails.
 Once you donate, they’ll send your money directly to the charity.
 So it’s the most efficient way to donate - saving time and cutting costs for the charity.